eehah5ru/eeefff-org-2-website/en/projects/algorithmic-solidarity.md

 erosionDisabled: true
 ---

-# Algorithmic solidarity / The school of algorithmic solidarity
+# School of algorithmic solidarity

 the series of collective experiments and situated experiences that seek to answer the questions: